fikayo-sanni/ductape-docs/docs/notifications/templates/callbacks.md

 # Callback Notifications

 Callback notifications in Ductape let you send HTTP requests (webhooks) to external systems when certain events occur.
-Use callback notifications to trigger workflows or notify other services in real time.
+Use callback notifications to trigger features or notify other services in real time.

 ## What Is a Callback Notification?
 A callback notification is an HTTP request with up to four parts: